We are here to help you

 Frequently Asked Questions:

-Below are some frequently asked questions about the income requirements for FHA loans:
+Let us take a look at some of the most common and frequently asked questions about the income requirements for FHA loans:

 Exactly which monthly bills are factored into DTI ratios?

-The only bills that are factored into your debt to income ratios are your new mortgage payment, and other monthly recurring payments which show on your credit report.
-These usually are auto loans, personal loans, and credit card payments.
-Other types of bills which are not reflected on a credit report are not counted (such as utilities and cell phones).
+The bills that are factored into an individual’s debt to income ratios include- the new mortgage payment, and any other monthly recurring payments that appear on their credit report.
+Some of these are – auto loans, personal loans, and credit card payments.
+Any other type of bills not reflected on the credit report are not included.

 If I am not approved due to high debt levels, can I pay those off and reapply?